mapsme/osm_conflate/README.md

     ./conflate.py <profile.py>

 You might want to add `-v` to get status messages, and other arguments to pass a dataset file or write the resulting osmChange somewhere.
-Run `./conflate.py --help` to see a list of arguments.
+Run `./conflate.py -h` to see a list of arguments.

 ## Uploading to OpenStreetMap